VosDeMens/Toki-Musi/resources/guide_text.md

 ### Superlative

-To comparativise a word, we trill the last note up.
+To superlativise a word, we trill the last note up.
-Written out:
+Written out Toki Musi:
 `jaki` -> `jaki-est`
 Notes strings:
 `0:3:6`\$ -> `0:3:6^`\$